joegreene/CS_121_Fall_2014/Weekly Work/Week 15/FRI_NOTES.md

 here.
 The main reason we'd ever really need to use c-strings in C++ is for compatibility and using certain functions.
 Performance-wise, the C++ standard string isn't too much to worry about versus the c-string.

-Referring to compatibility: If we ever want to make our programs work with older systems (e.g. ones that rely on C code or do not have strings implemented in them) then we're forced to use c-strings.
+__Compatibility__: If we ever want to make our programs work with older systems (e.g. ones that rely on C code or do not have C++ strings implemented in them) then we're forced to use c-strings.

-Referring to functions: Some functions take in c-strings only as their parameters.
+__Functions__: Some functions take in c-strings only as their parameters.
 For instance, the `open` function in `fstream` has a function heading something similar to the following:
 ```C++
   open(char * filename);